antono/shelr/README.md

     [sudo] gem install shelr

-On ubuntu older than precise you should also add following to your `.bashrc` or `.zshrc`
+On ubuntu older than precise or debian older than wheezy you should also add following to your `.bashrc` or `.zshrc`

     export PATH=/var/lib/gems/1.8/bin:$PATH